 Please view the State of Florida Vendor Website at https://flvendor.myfloridacfo.com to receive the latest information and step-by-step instructions on how to register and complete a Substitute Form W-9 online.
 Any questions regarding the Substitute Form W-9 should be directed to the Department of Financial Services Vendor Management Section at 850-413-5519 or via email at FLW9@myfloridacfo.com.

-The bid deposit will be returned to successful bidders when the bidder has executed the contract and submitted the required surety bond within thirty (30) calendar days after receipt of the contract.
 The bid deposit will be returned to unsuccessful bidders as soon as practicable following the completed adoption of state instructional materials.
 In the event a successful bidder fails to execute the contract and/or furnish a surety bond within thirty (30) calendar days after receipt of the contract, the bid deposit will be forfeited to the State of Florida [s.
 1006.33(3), F.S.].